Laureano de Torres y Ayala: Biography

 Between 1704 and 1707, Ayala fought in the War of the Spanish Succession in Europe.
 On January 18, 1708, Ayala was appointed Governor General of Cuba, and worked mainly at Havana, where he was principally concerned with the island's economic problems and defenses.
 A Spanish official and landowner, Orri, had proposed a project to sell tobacco for the Cuban government.
 Ayala thought that the idea would be advantageous to Spain and lent the plan his full support, but had to contend with the opposition of the speculators who legally bypassed customs duties when they shipped tobacco to other ports in America and Spain.
 The government tobacco monopoly was very successful, and Ayala was rewarded with the title of Marquis de Casa-Torre, notwithstanding his disputes with Lieutenant-auditor Jose Fernandez de Córdoba.

 On February 18, 1711, the oidor (judge of the Real Audiencia) Pablo Cavera had Ayala temporarily suspended while the matter was investigated.
 After sailing to Spain to explain his case, Ayala was reinstated as governor of Cuba on February 14, 1713.
 The administration of Governor Ayala was a period of relative peace.
 On June 9, 1714, he ordered the construction of a hospital for lepers in Havana; after collecting several large donations, he began construction of the Hospital de San Lazaro and its church on a plot located near Havana city.
 Ayala founded the city of Santiago del Bejucal.
 The tobacco industry expanded greatly during his governorship, and the tobacco plant began to be widely cultivated in the Vuelta Abajo district.

 Ayala died in 1725 in Havana, Cuba.

 Personal life

 Laureano de Torres y Ayala married the Cuban Catalina Gertrudis Bayona y Chacón on August 5, 1687 in Havana.
 He had three children: Tomasa María, Laureano Antonio José, and Sor Manuela de San Laureano.

 In popular culture

-Ayala appears as one of the two main antagonists (alongside pirate Bartholomew Roberts) in the 2013 video game Assassin's Creed IV: Black Flag.
-Portrayed as the Grand Master of the Templar Order in the Caribbean, he plans to use Roberts to find and access the Observatory; a device that will allow him to control the European empires.
-The game's protagonist Edward Kenway rushes to the Observatory in Jamaica to stop Ayala, and subsequently assassinates him.
+Ayala appears as one of the two main antagonists (alongside Bartholomew Roberts) in the 2013 video game Assassin's Creed IV: Black Flag.
+Portrayed as the Grand Master of the Templar Order in the Caribbean, he plans to use Roberts to find and access the Observatory, an ancient surveillance facility that would allow the Templars to locate and spy on people anywhere on the globe; Ayala intends to use this technology to blackmail world leaders and enable the Templars to secretly rule the world.
+During the final confrontation of the game, Ayala locates the Observatory in Jamaica, but is killed shortly after by protagonist Edward Kenway.